Our Services

 Helpful Resources

-Moringa leaf is generally safe for most healthy adults in moderate amounts, but it is not a pain medication and can cause side effects or drug interactions; root and bark are unsafe in pregnancy.
-If your body still aches, the cause may be something else such as vitamin D or B12 deficiency, thyroid disease, infection, fibromyalgia, or medication effects.
+Moringa leaf is generally safe for most healthy adults in moderate amounts, but it is not a pain reliever and may cause side effects or drug interactions.
+Moringa root and bark are unsafe during pregnancy.
+If your body still aches despite taking moringa, the underlying cause could be a vitamin D or B12 deficiency, thyroid disease, infection, fibromyalgia, or medication side effects.

 Moringa has earned a reputation as a "miracle tree."
 You'll see it marketed for inflammation, joint pain, energy, blood sugar control, and even immune support.
 But if you're taking moringa and your body is still aching, you may be wondering: